 Viewed properly, the good-faith standard is analogous to an abuse-of-discretion standard that protects "'all but the plainly incompetent or those who knowingly violate the law."
 It is "not equivalent to a general negligence test, which addresses what a reasonable person would have done"; thus, "[e]vidence of negligence alone will not controvert competent evidence of good faith."
-Similarly. evidence that a reasonable lawenforcement officer could have resolved the need/risk analysis differently does not overcome competent evidence of good faith.
-The appropriate focus is what a reasonable officer could have helieved. and the determinative inquiry is whether any reasonably prudent officer possessed of the same information could have determined the trooper's actions were justified.
+Similarly, evidence that a reasonable lawenforcement officer could have resolved the need/risk analysis differently does not overcome competent evidence of good faith.
+The appropriate focus is what a reasonable officer could believed, have and the determinative inquiry is whether any reasonably prudent officer possessed of the same information could have determined the trooper's actions were justified.

-Evidence of an officer's good faith must be substantiated with showing the officer facts assessed both the need to apprehend the suspect and the risk of harm to the public.
+Evidence of an officer's good faith must be substantiated with facts showing the officer assessed both the need to apprehend the suspect and the risk of harm to the public.
 Summary-judgment proof does not provide a "suitable basis" for determining good faith if it fails to address several factors we have identified as bearing on the need/risk analysis, including the availability of any alternative action.
-Good faith is not necessarily negated if the summary-judgment evidence reveals that the officer had a viable alternative. but the evidence must nevertheless show the officer assessed the availability of any alternative course of action vehicle speed past him, weaving in and out of traffic.
-Although the trooper had decided to stop the vehicle, he explained that he did not immediately do so because there was no improved shoulder and he believed the location was unsafe to make a Very shortly traffic stop. thereafter, however, the vehicle failed to yield at a red light.
+Good faith is not necessarily negated if the summary-judgment evidence reveals that the officer had a viable alternative, but the evidence must nevertheless show the officer assessed the availability of any alternative course of action.

+To establish good faith in this case, DPS relied almost exclusively on the trooper's account of the incident, as reflected in his affidavit, deposition testimony, and incident report.
+The trooper testified that he observed a vehicle speed past him, weaving in and out of traffic.
+Although the trooper had decided to stop the vehicle, he explained that he did not immediately do so because there was no improved shoulder and he believed the location was unsafe to make a traffic stop.
+Very shortly thereafter, however, the vehicle failed to yield at a red light.
 The trooper testified that he believed the driver posed a risk of harm to the public but, at that point, he did not have sufficient time to call in the license-plate number to identify the driver of the vehicle.
 The trooper therefore decided to pursue the vehicle through the intersection and, according to him, did so only after slowing at the intersection and activating his emergency overhead lights.
 He stated that he did not have time to activate his emergency siren before he collided with Bonilla.